 At BDI, innovation is at the heart of our design process.
 And with our distinctive media furniture, there's also a lot of research and science behind this innovation.

-Here's a look at some of the processes and technological innovations integrated into our media furniture, ensuring that a BDI home theater cabinet is nearly as advanced as the equipment that it holds.
+Here's a look at some of the processes and technological innovations integrated into our media furniture, ensuring that a BDI home theater cabinet is as advanced as the equipment that it holds.

 SOUND TESTING